cytoscape/py4cytoscape/doc/concepts.rst

 * **Help | Automation | CyREST API**
 * **Help | Automation | CyREST Commands API**

-Both pages enable you to try Cytoscape operations out directly in Cytoscape (via the Swagger interface).
+Both pages enable you to try Cytoscape operations out directly from the web page (via the Swagger interface).
 Additionally, the Commands panel (**View | Show Commands Panel**) contains the same material as the CyREST Commands API page, but uses a command line oriented interface for